Sid James and Hattie Jacques are on their best form in the 1963 British comedy film Carry On Cabby, one of the most definitive entries in the series.

-Director Gerald Thomas’s 1963 comedy Carry On Cabby was planned as a non-Carry On film called Call Me a Cab, which in fact is neatly the film’s last line spoken by Sidney James as Charlie Hawkins, but, at some advanced stage of production, it became the seventh Carry On movie.
+Director Gerald Thomas’s 1963 British comedy film Carry On Cabby was planned as a non-Carry On film called Call Me a Cab (after a stage play), which in fact is neatly the film’s last line spoken by Sidney James as Charlie Hawkins, but, at some advanced stage of production, it became the seventh Carry On movie.

-It is the first Carry On movie for both young Jim Dale (in a small role as an expectant father) and Amanda Barrie (later the star of Carry On Cleo) in a small role as Anthea.
-And it is the first Carry On movie to have a screenplay by screenwriter Talbot Rothwell, who eventually wrote 20 of the 30 Carry On scripts, though the first screenplay he submitted to producer Peter Rogers was developed as the 1963 film Carry On Jack.
+It is the first Carry On movie for both young Jim Dale (in a small role as an expectant father, credited as ‘small man’ and named Jeremy in the film) and Amanda Barrie (later the star of Carry On Cleo) in a small role as Anthea.
+And it is the first Carry On movie to have a screenplay by screenwriter Talbot Rothwell, who eventually wrote 20 of the 30 Carry On scripts, though the first screenplay he submitted to producer Peter Rogers was developed as the 1963 film Carry On Jack, which is the next Carry On film.

 But it was the last feature film of Esma Cannon (as Flo Sims).
 Both Bill Owen (as Smiley Sims) and Esma Cannon make their fourth and final Carry On appearances.
 Liz Fraser makes her third appearance and oddly her last for more than a decade.